PwnHubCTF/PownCTF/README.md

 - Add a file `description.md` with the description of the challenge

-## Signed flag

-To use this feature, your challenge need to:
-- Be a `multiple` instance
-- Use an env var `FLAG` to set the challenge flag

-If you want to set a signed flag on a single/false instance challenge, you'll need to handle it manually in the challenge:

-**At the moment when the user is supposed to get the flag**
-- Ask the user to give his ID
-- Generate the flag with the route
-`GET /challenge/flag/:challenge_id/:user_id`
-- Give him the generated flag

 # Instance configuration

-In order to use challenge instance, you need to have a deployer installed
+In order to use challenge instance (`instance: single | multiple`), you need to have a deployer installed

 More info on the dedicaced repository [https://github.com/PwnHubCTF/deployer](https://github.com/PwnHubCTF/deployer)